Crown Castle Inc. (CCI) Shares Down Despite Recent Market Volatility

-Crown Castle Inc. (NYSE: CCI)’s stock price has decreased by -2.78 compared to its previous closing price of 130.14.
-Nevertheless, the company has seen a loss of -3.24% in its stock price over the last five trading days.
+Crown Castle Inc. (NYSE: CCI)’s stock price has decreased by -0.01 compared to its previous closing price of 130.58.
+Nevertheless, the company has seen a gain of 3.20% in its stock price over the last five trading days.
 Barron’s reported on 11/17/22 that Cell-Tower REITs Could Climb 20%.
 Here Are 3 to Buy Now.

 Is It Worth Investing in Crown Castle Inc. (NYSE: CCI) Right Now?